RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/MachineLearning.md

 # Types of MachineLearning

-## Supervised ML
-## Unsupervised ML
-## Reinforced ML
+## supervised ML:-

-**supervised ML**:-It is used to make predictions.It learn from labelled data.
+- It is used to make predictions.It learn from labelled data.
 - ML model is used to predict a discrete value-->**Classification Model**.
 - Eg:-Support Vector Machine(SVM),Decision Tree,Logistic Regression
 - ML model is used to predict a continuous value-->**Regression Model**.
 - Eg:- Linear Regression,Lasso & Ridge Regression,Random Forest Regression, Gradient Boost Regression(XGBoost)

+## Unsupervised Learning:-
-- **Unsupervised Learning**:- These algorithms learn by starting with unlabeled data and then identifying salient features, such as groups or clusters, and anomalies in a data stream.
+- These algorithms learn by starting with unlabeled data and then identifying salient features, such as groups or clusters, and anomalies in a data stream.
 - Eg:- K-means Clusering,K-Nearest Neighbour,Principal Component Analysis,Anomaly Detection Algorithms
     - **Clustering**: It is the process of grouping instances together based on common features.
     - **Anomaly Detection**: It is a process of identifying unexpected patterns ins data.
     - **Collaborative Filtering**: It is widely used in recommendation systems such as netflix,google to provide personalized recommendations to users based on their past behavior and preferences.

+## Reinforcement Learning:-
-- **Reinforcement Learning**:-It trains a model by interacting with it's environment & receiving feedback on the decision that it makes.
+- It trains a model by interacting with it's environment & receiving feedback on the decision that it makes.
 - It is especially useful in robotics and game playing.
 - Eg:- Q-Learning,Monte Carlo Tree Search